 Only have the young puppy/kitten around adult animals that you know are current on vaccinations.
 There should be no contact with stray animals or animals that you are not sure of.

-Do not let the puppy (kitten) be exposed to any other young puppies (kittens), even those coming to our hospital to receive vaccines.
+Do not let your puppy (kitten) be exposed to any other young puppies (kittens), even those coming to our hospital to receive vaccines.
 These animals could be incubating disease (and therefore be contagious) without showing any clinical signs of illness.

 Always wash your hands after handling any animal.